MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-known-issues.md

 # Known Issues with Microsoft R Server 9.1

-## Issue 1: The rxMerge() function has different behaviors in the RxSpark compute context
+## Issue 1: rxMerge() behaviors in RxSpark

 **Applies to: RevoScaleR package > rxMerge function**

-In comparison with the local compute context, rxMerge() used in RxSpark compute context has these behaviors:
+In comparison with the local compute context, rxMerge() used in a RxSpark compute context has slightly different bheaviors:

 1. NULL return value.
 2. Column order may be different.